ideum/gestureworks-flash-tutorials/README.md

 gestureworks-flash-tutorials
 ============================

-Tutorials for GestureWorks Flash and Open Exhibits SDK
+Tutorials for GestureWorks Flash and Open Exhibits SDK.
+To bypass re-linking libraries for each tutorial project, place this repo in the "apps" folder of your installation files.